 One of the main purposes of the AA&A organization is to maintain a scholarship fund for a few eligible USI undergraduate students.
 Our goal is to continue to raise money in order to help as many students as we can each year.

-If you need undergraduate financial assistance, the AA&A currently awards three $500 scholarships during Honors Week in March/April to those USI students who are selected.
-Applications will be accepted during the month of November.
+If you need undergraduate financial assistance, the AA&A currently awards two (2) $750 scholarships during Honors Week in March/April to those USI students who are selected.

 The applicant must:

 - be a full-time undergraduate student one semester prior to applying,

 - be a full-time undergraduate student when scholarship is taken,

 - be in need of financial assistance; however, may be receiving other financial aid.

 AA&A Past Scholarship Recepient's Bio's